-From Anna on June 26th, 2008 in Decks and Patios
+From Engineering on June 26, 2008 in Decks and Patios

 Although building a deck may seem like a simple weekend project, there are certain codes and requirements that must be adhered to.
 In some areas, you may even be required to obtain a permit for the process.
 It is up to you and your contractor to research the expectations for your area, but here are some universal guidelines to get you started.

 - Stairways.
 The stairs must be at least 35 inches in width, with a maximum rise per stair of 8 inches, and each stair must be at least 9.25 inches in depth.

 - Foundation.The stringers underneath the stairs must not be in direct contact with dirt, must be placed at least 36 inches apart, and cannot be any thinner than two inches.
 The rules vary for the foundation of a deck as a whole, but normally some form of anchor in cement or pier blocks is required.